 3LB have spent their half time looking through the ages.
 We have looked at the ages from Stone age to Bronze age and finally Iron Age.
 We have been completing lots of activities such as looking at the time line of the ages and understanding how long age the Stone age was!
 We have looked at their clothing, houses, jobs and food.
 Our main focus was looking at how much has changed over the years and that we have progressed so much with our materials.
 3LB have taken on the different roles of the ages and tried to understand how hard it was to live in those times.
 We also discussed that not everything was bad and that some things were better then than they are now!

 Over the past few weeks, we have been investigating lots of interesting parts of Prehistoric Britain.
 We looked at how they lived in the Stone Age, and even had a go at some things ourselves!
-We had a no electricity day, pretended to make fires, made real stone age paint for cave painting, and even practiced our hunting and gathering skills.
+We had a no electricity day, pretended to make fires, made some tools, made real stone age paint for cave painting, and even practiced our hunting and gathering skills.

 We've also looked at the Bronze age and researched Stonehenge, which was built in the Bronze Age.
 We took a virtual tour of Stonehenge which you can find here: